Skip over main navigation

 What we do is important to us:

-What the charity does is important because we work hard to help raise awareness and understanding of aphasia, on your behalf.
+Say Aphasia charity work hard to help raise awareness and understanding of aphasia, on your behalf.

 With better knowledge and understanding of aphasia, comes acceptance and better communication from your friends and family.